...

 The Gift of Setting Healthy Boundaries

 We parentified adults forget that a big part of the responsibility is acknowledging your limits.
 We forget that the sky won’t fall if we don’t take care of each and every task.
-The advantage of establishing boundaries is an increase in trust, communication, and building connections with others.
+The advantage of establishing healthy boundaries is an increase in trust, communication, and building connections with others.

 Image Credits: Pexels